-Covid-19: PM busy with Bengal polls when contacted for oxygen, remdesivir, claims Maharashtra CMO
+Modi too busy with Bengal polls to discuss Covid-19 with Maharashtra CM, Thackeray’s office claims

-BJP leader Piyush Goel has rubbished the claims, while Opposition leaders have called Modi’s alleged response to Uddhav Thackeray ‘shocking’.
+BJP leader Piyush Goel dismissed the claims, even as Opposition leaders said Modi’s inability to speak to Uddhav Thackeray was ‘shocking’.

-The Maharashtra Chief Minister’s Office claimed that it had contacted the Prime Minister’s Office about the acute shortage of medical oxygen and anti-viral drug remdesivir but was told that Modi was campaigning in West Bengal, reported Fress Press Journal and India Today on Saturday.
-The fifth phase of voting is currently under way for the West Bengal Assembly elections.
+Maharashtra Chief Minister’s Office claimed that Uddhav Thackeray had contacted the Prime Minister’s Office about the acute shortage of medical oxygen and anti-viral drug remdesivir, but was told that Modi was campaigning in West Bengal, reported Fress Press Journal and India Today on Saturday.
+The fifth phase of voting is underway for the West Bengal Assembly elections.

-There has been no response from Modi regarding the allegations, but Union minister Piyush Goyal has rejected the Maharashtra’s CMO’s statement.
+There has been no response from Modi regarding the allegations, but Union minister Piyush Goyal has rejected the Maharashtra Chief Minister’s Office’s statement.

 Around 280 metric tonnes of oxygen are required in Mumbai alone, as the demand has been rising with the increase in Covid-19 infections, according to India Today.